JericNisperos/Next-13-Experimental/minecommunity/README.md

 - [Rest API](https://restfulapi.net/)
 - [Framer Motion](https://www.framer.com/motion/)

-Thank you for using MineCommunity!
-We hope you find it valuable and enjoy your experience on our website.
+Thank you for playing in MineCommunity!
+We hope you find it valuable and enjoy your experience on our server.
 If you have any questions or feedback, please don't hesitate to contact us.
-``